- Post a Job

 Pre-interview Dinners and Sell Days

-Pre-interview events the night before interviews are generall not allowed.
-Exceptions may be made for companies outside the New York metropolitan area.
-Please consult Mary Kagan, associate director of recruiting events, or your firm’s account manager about your company’s circumstances.
+Pre-interview events the night before interviews are generally not allowed.
+Exceptions may be made for companies traveling from outside the New York tri-state area.
+Please consult your firm’s account manager about your company’s circumstances.

 Sell events should never conflict with academic commitments and are therefore best held on Fridays or Saturdays.
 Additionally, firms may not invite students to sell events or other post-interview events until offers have been extended.